 What Are Dust Mites and What Do They Look Like?

 Dust mites are microscopic spiders, barely visible to the naked eye.
 They have translucent bodies, eight legs, and are less than half a millimetre long.

 What Are Bed Bugs and What Do They Look Like?

-Bed bugs are nocturnal parasitic bugs with six legs, have flat bodies and are a brown-reddish colour.
+Bed bugs are nocturnal parasitic bugs with six legs, flat bodies, and they are a brown-reddish colour.
 They do not jump or fly, but crawl across surfaces.
-Although very small, they are visible to the naked eye but there are a number of signs you might have bed bugs including small brown stains on your bedding from bed bug faeces or red dots from where a bed bug has been crushed.
+Although very small, they are visible to the naked eye.
+There are a number of signs you might have bed bugs, including small brown stains on your bedding from bed bug faeces or red dots from where a bed bug has been crushed.

-Dust mites are found in all areas of the home, but particularly in areas of the home that are used frequently such as bedrooms and kitchens.
-Dust mites live on dead skins cells shed from humans and their pets – they love damp areas, so thrive in pillows and bedding, which absorb moisture from the skin while you sleep.
-You leave lots of dead skin behind in your bedding so if you are looking to prevent dust mites, make sure you wash your covers regularly, replace pillows and duvets every few years and use bedding protectors.
+Dust mites are found in all areas of the home, but particularly in bedrooms and kitchens.
+Dust mites live on dead skin cells shed from humans and their pets.
+They love damp areas, so thrive in pillows and bedding, which absorb moisture from the skin while you sleep.
+If you want to prevent dust mites, make sure you wash your covers regularly, replace pillows and duvets every few years, and use bedding protectors.

-Bed bugs are mainly found in the bedroom, they survive in small crevices around your bed, including bedding, headboards, wooden bed frames, mattresses and carpets.
-Mostly active at night, bed bugs are attracted to the carbon dioxide and warmth you produce, biting your exposed skin to feed on your blood.
-Bed bug infestations can spread very quickly with females producing hundreds of eggs, so if you think you might have them you can find out how to eliminate bed bugs here.
+Bed bugs are mainly found in the bedroom; they survive in small crevices around your bed, including bedding, headboards, wooden bed frames, mattresses and carpets.
+Mostly active at night, bed bugs are attracted to the carbon dioxide and warmth that you produce, biting your exposed skin to feed on your blood.
+Bed bug infestations can spread very quickly, with females producing hundreds of eggs.
+If you think you might have them, you can find out how to eliminate bed bugs here.

 - eczema and skin rashes